 Safety was, of course, a top priority for Cessna when they designed the Sovereign.
 Everything, from its simple flying procedures to its many standard emergency systems, prevents accidents and makes handling them a lot simpler.
 A seventy-six foot oxygen system comes standard with an additional seventy-six foot system, if requested.
 The Sovereign is certified to the safety standards of both FAR part 25 and JAR 25.

-For a jet that has only been on the market since 1994, the Sovereign has done incredibly well.
+For a jet that has only been on the market since 2004, the Sovereign has done incredibly well.
 Pilots and clients love its versatility, its range, its simple systems, and its comfort.
-After all, a private jet that can fly directly from California to Hawaii in four and a half hours without breaking the bank has to be well-liked.
+After all, a private jet that can fly directly from California to Hawaii in five and a half hours without breaking the bank has to be well-liked.